Asymptotic Stability of Minkowski Space-Time with non-compactly supported massless Vlasov matter: Bootstrap assumptions

 \section{Bootstrap assumptions}

-We consider the following bootstrap assumptions on certain energy norms which has been defined in Subsection \ref{Subsectenergies}.
+We consider the following bootstrap assumptions on certain energy norms which have been defined in Subsection \ref{Subsectenergies}.
 Let $N\geq 13$, $\ell = \frac{2}{3}N+6$ and consider the parameters $0 < 20\delta < \gamma < \frac{1}{20}$.
 We have \begin{itemize} \item bootstrap assumptions for the Vlasov field: For all $t \in [0,T[$,

 \item bootstrap assumptions for the metric perturbations: For all $t \in [0,T[$,